 Focussing on gender equality and helping women impacted by the COVID-19 pandemic

 Regardless of our challenges, we knew that it was even more important to focus on gender equality.
 We have seen that women are losing jobs at a faster rate and have been more negatively impacted by the pandemic.
 Kaspersky recently released a new report showing that half of the women surveyed working in technology believe the effects of COVID-19 have delayed their career progression.

 We consulted with our partners and asked them for additional commitments including, hiring a minimum of one woman within one year, reconsidering their hiring requirements to look for women not only from the tech industry, and reconsidering their roles and offering them as flexible and/or part-time.

 We have been able to create additional added value for every candidate, with or without having a committed job within our partner community.
-We have also included Partners who are not able to hire yet, but able to support with funding, resources and want to become a sponsor.
+We have also included Partners who are not able to hire yet but can support with funding, and resources and want to become a sponsor.
 We have included Salesforce as one of the hiring partners to increase job opportunities within the program.

 We have had a great response from our partners because even in these challenging times, they realize that a diverse workforce is a more productive and more effective workforce.
 And they know that following International Women’s Day, being part of Generation Equality requires more than just ‘talking the talk’.
 It’s also about ‘walking the walk’.

 We’re lucky that the Salesforce partner community has lateral thinkers and such incredible energy to drive diversity and help turn this world into a better place!

 Learn more about becoming a Partner sponsor for the program.